consolesunleashed/sony-playstation-multi-output-frequency-oscillator/README.md

 - MOFO v1 - 06/05/2023

+## Future Work

+- Ability to switch between the standard subcarrier output (SUB-A) or the PAL60 subcarrier output (SUB-B).

 ## License

 If you use this in any way, shape or form, you must include a link back to this repository and mention me by name on any sales pages and social media posts.
 Not only will this help me to keep designing mod kits and offering them to the community, but it is basic common courtesy as well.
 Don't be a douchebag. :)